The domain name system, better known as DNS, is one of the most critical network protocols in technology today....

 One area of DNS security that is starting to get more attention is how DNS can be used as a covert channel for data exfiltration.
 An attack was observed by Cisco Talos researchers where DNS TXT record queries were used for a C&C connection.

 In the attack, a phishing email with a malicious Microsoft Word document is sent to a victim, and a macro executes a PowerShell command on the endpoint.
 The malware uses DNS TXT records for sending commands to the endpoint and for sending the output data from the command back to the C&C server.
 The malware encodes the command to make it more difficult to detect the potentially suspicious network communications.

-Enterprises can use the same steps to defend against C&C servers using DNS TXT records for communication that are used for defending against DNS being used as a tunnel for data exfiltration.
+Enterprises already have methods they can use to defend against malicious actors who abuse DNS TXT records to exfiltrate data from the enterprise; those same methods can also be effective against malicious actors abusing DNS TXT records to control their C&C networks.
 The DNS log data can be used to identify potentially suspicious domains being looked up, as well as the source IP address requesting the lookup.

 Talos includes a listing of the malicious domains in its indicators of compromise section of the report.
 The source IP address could be a system infected with malware, and it can be further investigated by security teams.
 By including DNS as a data source to use in incident response, an enterprise could find other infected systems.